 Fabulous reviews can really support potential customers’ decisions to make a purchase.

-Keep your reviews in an easy to find location that customers can read through and find the information they can relate too.
+Keep your reviews in an easy-to-find location that customers can read through and find the information they can relate to.
 Strive to have detailed reviews from your past customers, not just general feedback like:

 “Oh, this was great”